Q: When is the application deadline for the upcoming seasons?

 A: ALL match scores must be entered by the WINNING team.
-In the event of a tie, the team listed as Team A on the schedule should be the team that enters the score and paperwork.
+In the event of a tie, the team listed as the “Home Team” on the schedule should be the team that enters the score and paperwork.
 This MUST be done before leaving the facility.
-Scores must be entered within 48 hours of the game being played.
-For steps on how to submit a game score and upload a game card, please follow the walkthrough under the Team Information drop-down titled "Walkthrough - Team Post-Game Tasks."

 Q: Our team is planning to play in a Showcase Tournament.
 There are teams we are planning on playing that are currently in our conference division.
 Are we able to make these Showcase matchups count as our conference games?

 A: Any time a team schedules a match in an external event, it is always the responsibility of the teams to send this in through GotSport.
 This is typically done by the HOST club (as listed on the schedule).
-At the scheduling meetings we specifically asked for one team to always be listed as the host in external events, for this reason.
+At the scheduling meetings we specifically asked for one team to listed as the host in external events.
 If this was not recorded, either team can send in this schedule update, but it must be updated on the schedule as you will still generate GotSport cards for these matches and they must have the correct match information on them.

-A: All patches are sent to state associations for distribution to teams within that state.
-The placement of patches on uniforms can be found on pages 15 and 16 of the National League - Brand Guidelines document found in the Team Information drop down on the USYS website.
+A: All patches are sent to the club for distribution to the teams as requested by the club.
+The placement of patches on uniforms can be found on pages fifteen and sixteen of the National League - Brand Guidelines document found in the Team Information drop down on the USYS website.